pvlbzn/mlog/README.md

 Or as a separate process using some process manager.

+`mlog` running it's processes in threads, therefore failure of a single thread won't affect any other thread or data.

 ### frontend

-In current implementation frontend represented by `cli.py` script, which can be called such:
+In the current implementation frontend represented by `cli.py` script, which can be called as follows:

 ```
 python3 cli.py -h